tramvaijs/request/packages/plugin-protocol-http/MIGRATION.md

 [Agent parameters](https://undici.nodejs.org/#/docs/api/Client?id=parameter-clientoptions).

+### Headers interface

+Previously, node-fetch shipped with a [custom implementation](https://github.com/node-fetch/node-fetch/blob/v2.7.0/src/headers.js) of the `Headers` interface, which included several non-standard, spec-incompatible methods.

+These methods are no longer supported, as the library now relies on the native `Headers` interface.

+### Headers with the same name

+The behavior for combining multiple headers with the same name has changed.

+`node-fetch` returned an array of values.

+The native Headers interface returns a single string, with values joined by `, `.

+As a result, header values are always of type `string` now.

+### Undici version

+The library now explicitly uses fetch from undici.

+undici has been moved to `peerDependencies`, so you must install it yourself when using `tinkoff/request`.

+Choose an undici version compatible with your Node.js runtime (check `engine` field in package.json of required undici version).

 ### Jest

 In jest-environment-jsdom there is no fetch.
 Use jsdom patching with undici’s fetch, as it is the most spec-compatible: